 Hiking Near Bristol, Vermont

-If you’re looking to work up a sweat, Bristol has some seriously awesome hiking opportunities, and if you just want a leisurely stroll and some beautiful scenery, Bristol has that too!
+If you’re looking to work up a sweat, Bristol has some seriously awesome hiking opportunities, and if you just want a stroll and some beautiful scenery, Bristol has that too!
 Here are some of our favorite hiking trails in and around Bristol, Vermont.

 I love the Bristol Ledges hike because it starts right in town and heads up to a locally famous rock outcropping with super awesome views of Bristol.
 There is no parking at the trailhead, so leave your car downtown and head east on Main Street toward the mountains.

 Turn left on Mountain, then right on Mountain Terrace.
 Follow Mountain Terrace around to the right until you come to a gate with a no parking sign on it.
 This is the trailhead.
 The trail isn’t marked, but it’s well-trodden.
-It starts as a gravel road and eventually turns to narrow trail.
+It starts as a gravel road and eventually turns to a narrow trail.
 It is all uphill, and about 1.5 miles one-way.

 If you hike to Bristol Ledges in late May or early June, be prepared for black flies, which adore munching on sweaty humans.
 You will also have to do a lot of looking down, as there are plenty of rocks and roots in the trail (this is typical Vermont).
 A benefit of looking down is that you will also see beautiful woodland wildflowers, including wild columbine and pink lady slippers.